sjb8100/Raspberry-Pi/Documentation/GCC6_On_Pi.md

 >
 >8.) sudo apt-get update
 >
-If you got here you should have the compiler online on a terminal command line type GCC-6 and hopefully you get the meessage youd didn't nominate a source file and you are good to go.
+If you got here it shoudl be done.
+To check on a terminal command box type GCC-6 and hopefully you get the error message you didn't nominate a source file and you are good to go.
 >
 So the command GCC is the old 4.8 Compiler and GCC-6 is the newer version 6 compiler.
 >